flyteorg/flyte/rfc/system/2633-eviction-of-cached-task-outputs.md

 As this change spans across most of Flyte's components and repositories, a coordinated effort to introduce and test this proposal will be required.
 Since we rely on an API change, a `flyteidl` release will be required before additional components can be adapted.

-The potential for malicious exploitation is deemed non-existant as no access to any data is provided and most additional communication will be performed intra-cluster.
+The potential for malicious exploitation is deemed non-existent as no access to any data is provided and most additional communication will be performed intra-cluster.
 An attacker could potentially cause additional computational costs by removing cached outputs.

 ## 8 Unresolved questions

 1. When should cache eviction happen during a repeated execution?
    Should we evict the cache entry immediately before starting task execution, potentially leaving no cached output available if the execution fails, or postpone the removal until the task has finished (successfully) and new data can be stored right away?
-    - **RESOLVED**: eviction will happen after the successfull execution of a task, overwriting the existing data.
+    - **RESOLVED**: eviction will happen after the successful execution of a task, overwriting the existing data.
 2. Should the `cache_override` flag also be added to `flytekit`'s task decorator?
    This would allow users to define tasks/workflows which will automatically evict their cached results, however does not strictly fit with the actual task "definition".
 3. Which Flyte tools (`flyteconsole`/`flytectl`) should support the proposed `AdminService` API extension for `flyteadmin`, if any?